Ukraine threatens to retake territory from defiant rebels

 Taking up the same theme on Wednesday, Yatseniuk said Ukraine needed further aid to establish functioning infrastructure on the border with Russia.

-In addition, Ukraine wanted help to meet an estimated cost of 8 billion hryvnia (about $700 million) to rebuild infrastructure.
+In addition, Ukraine wanted help to meet an estimated cost of 8 billion hryvnia to rebuild infrastructure.

-Yatseniuk said Ukraine would also want donors' help to work out a "post-rehabilitation" program to regenerate the Donbass - an economically depressed eastern region of decaying infrastructure in the steel and coal industries - which has become the battleground for the insurgency.

 The European Union agreed to add 11 new names to the list of persons targeted with asset freezes and travel bans over the Ukraine crisis and the sanctions are likely to take effect on Saturday, an EU diplomat said.